 The colour of the European Wasp's abdomen or "tail" is always clearly striped in strong yellow and black.
 They have yellow legs and their abdomen is a little longer than Honey Bees.

-They will also fly in a zig-zag way when looking closely at food and then move in a more direct way when travelling from place to place.
+European Wasps will fly in a zigzag way when looking closely at food and then move in a more direct way when travelling from place to place.
 European Wasps have bigger antennae and can wiggle them in a jerky way and also flick their wings.